 Combined with microservices, you now have on your hands a distributed and dynamic environment that requires a dynamic and granular approach to performance monitoring.
 Therefore, you need a monitoring system that enables you to track each individual component, whether it’s the available resources in a Kubernetes deployment or the health of your deployed pods.

 Monitoring Kubernetes also helps with cost control.
 By giving you a full picture of resource usage and availability, you can make sure that pods, individual containers, and namespaces use underlying resources efficiently.

 Kubernetes Pod Overview

 Kubernetes metrics help you ensure all pods in a deployment are running and healthy.
 They provide information such as how many instances a pod currently has and how many were expected.
-If the number is too low, your cluster may run out of resources.
-It’s also important to know how your deployment is progressing, as well as tracking network throughput and data.
+Some such metrics are the number of failed pods, pods restarts, pod resource usage vs. requests and limits.

-Container metrics help you determine how close you are to the limits you’ve configured and also allow you to detect pods stuck in a CrashLoopBackoff.
+Container metrics help you determine how close you are to the resource limits you’ve configured and also allow you to detect pods stuck in a CrashLoopBackoff.
 Container CPU usage, container memory utilization, and network usage are just a few of the metrics that help you ensure the health of your containers.

-Application metrics measure the performance and availability of applications running inside your Kubernetes cluster and are usually exposed by the applications themselves.
-The available metrics depend on the business scope of each application.
-Say you use a database application, then you’ll likely be interested in data related to tables, relationships, and indices’ state.
-If you work with an e-commerce application, you’ll want to keep an eye on the number of users online, for example.
+Application metrics measure the performance and availability of applications running inside your Kubernetes pods and are usually exposed by the applications themselves.
+The available metrics depend on the business scope of each application, but among the most common application metrics you’ll find latency, responsiveness, uptime, and response times.

 That said, there is one standardized approach you take to collect and extract metrics that help you assess the state of your Kubernetes clusters and all their resources in production.